slowafk/ERC1155-asset-verification-discord-bot-for-monad-testnet/README.md

 ## PREREQUISITES
 - AWS Account
 - MongoDB Account
--Discord Developer Account (to create the bot and get tokens)
+- Discord Developer Account (to create the bot and get tokens)
 - Domain name for the verification website (if using a custom domain)

 ### CREATE A DISCORD BOT